The Stochastic-Quantum Theorem

-Markovian dynamical systems of this kind provide a discretization of many of the kinds of deterministic, time-reversible physical systems that show up in classical physics.
+Markovian-homogeneous dynamical systems of this kind provide a discretization of many of the kinds of deterministic, logically time-reversible systems that show up in classical physics.

-Letting $\delta t$ be the elementary duration of a single time step, and letting $n\in\mathbb{Z}$ denote an integer number of time steps, the system's specific state $i$ at the time $t=n\,\delta t$ can be identified as an $N\times1$ column vector with a $1$ in its $i$th entry and $0$s in all its other entries.
-Moreover, the time-dependent dynamical map $f_{n\,\delta t}$ can be expressed as the $n$th power of a fixed \emph{permutation matrix} $\permutationmatrix$, meaning a matrix consisting of only $1$s and $0$s, with a single $1$ in each row and in each column.
+Letting $\delta t$ be the elementary duration of a single time step, and letting $n\in\mathbb{Z}$ denote an integer number of time steps, the system's specific state $i$ at the time $t=n\,\delta t$ can be identified with an $N\times1$ column vector with a $1$ in its $i$th entry and $0$s in all its other entries.
+Moreover, the time-dependent dynamical map $f_{n\,\delta t}$ can be expressed as the $n$th power of a fixed permutation matrix $\permutationmatrix$, meaning a matrix consisting of only $1$s and $0$s, with a single $1$ in each row and in each column.

 Every permutation matrix is unitary, and is also unistochastic, because computing the modulus-squares of $1$s and $0$s gives back $1$s and $0$s.
-Hence, a discrete Markovian dynamical system defined in this way is already a unistochastic system, and therefore trivially satisfies the stochastic-quantum theorem \eqref{eq:StochasticQuantumTheorem}.
+Hence, a discrete Markovian-homogeneous dynamical system defined in this way is already a unistochastic process, and therefore trivially satisfies the stochastic-quantum theorem \eqref{eq:StochasticQuantumTheorem}.